top of page

 1. What should you pack for sleep?

 • Travel crib.
-If you travel a lot, then purchasing a travel crib is a must.
+If you travel a lot, purchasing a travel crib is a must.
 Your child will sleep much better if the sleep space that you use while away from home is familiar.
 You can prepare your baby or toddler for travel by setting up the travel crib at home and letting your child sleep there for a few nights during the week before your trip.
 We are fans of the Lotus travel crib with nap shade and the Slumber Pod, but what works best for your situation may be different.

 • White noise.
 Consider bringing your white noise machine or getting a white noise app for your phone.
 Since babies and toddlers go to sleep before adults and older children, having white noise buffer noisy relatives or other hotel guests should help minimize the likelihood that your child wakes up due to unfamiliar noises.